Matt-J-Dong/Top-Towns-To-Take-Over-Tech/README.md

     - joined: Contains our fully joined data, which is all of our datasets merged together into one file.
     - raw: Contains fully raw data, which we have pulled from multiple sources.
     - scored: *We don't have anything here yet oops*
-3. data_ingest: *Contains the script used to give permissions to the rest of the group to modify the hdfs data we are storing together in Ericsson's directory.*
+3. data_ingest: Contains the shell scripts we used to put data into HDFS and provide permissions for the group to put data into HDFS in Ericsson's directory.
 4. etl_code: Our code for cleaning all of our data (income/weather/rent) data, and the shell scripts to go along with them.
 Also included are the commands used to create our hive tables.
     - ericsson: Contains the code used to clean the rent data and merge the different datasets together into our final joined dataset.
     - matthew: Contains the code used to clean the geographic data, count the number of records in both the income and geographic datasets, and the commands used to input our datasets into Hive.